Carly Wahl, PhD, CMPC, CSCS

 Carly Wahl completed her PhD in May 2022, and is currently an Assistant Professor of Kinesiology, Sport, and Recreation at Eastern Illinois University (Charleston, IL).
 In this role, Dr. Wahl teaches core coursework (e.g., exercise psychology, physical fitness and assessment, principles of resistance training) at the undergraduate and graduate level.
 Dr. Wahl has continued her line of research on the psychosocial aspects of recovery in collegiate athletes and tactical populations.
 She also serves athletes in the community as a mental performance consultant.

 Jessica Ford, PhD

-Jessica Ford completed her PhD in May 2020, and will begin as an Assistant Professor of Kinesiology at McDaniel College (Westminster, MD) in the fall.
-In this role, Dr. Ford will teach courses associated with her area of specialization (e.g., sport, exercise & performance psychology) and will continue her line of research exploring novel applications of sport psychology to non-traditional populations, such as performing artists.
+Jessica Ford completed her PhD in May 2020, and is currently an Assistant Professor of Kinesiology at McDaniel College (Westminster, MD).
+In this role, Dr. Ford teaches courses associated with her area of specialization (e.g., sport, exercise & performance psychology) and continues her line of research exploring novel applications of sport psychology to non-traditional populations, such as performing artists.

 Stacy L. Gnacinski, PhD, CMPC, CSCS

 Stacy Gnacinski completed her PhD in May of 2017, and is currently an Assistant Professor of Health Sciences at Drake University (Des Moines, IA, USA).
 Dr. Gnacinski’s research involves two main areas of inquiry: (a) integrated aspects of health and performance in tactical occupations, and (b) the psychology of recovery in elite sport.
 Dr. Gnacinski also teaches core coursework (e.g., ethics/values in health professions, human physiology, psychological aspects of health behavior) in the undergraduate health sciences program at Drake University, and continues to serve athletes in the community as a performance consultant.